-Back in November you may have read Walker Sands senior content strategist Kelsey Gunderson’s blog post on her week at Slaeger Communications in Norway, as part of our agency’s Public Relations Organization International (PROI) exchange trip.
-Like Kelsey, I was chosen to spend a week at the office of one of our partner agencies, immerse myself in their culture and come back with new ideas and inspirations for the way we work at Walker Sands.
+Back in November you may have read Walker Sands Senior Content Strategist Kelsey Gunderson’s blog post on her week at Slaeger Communications in Norway, as part of our agency’s Public Relations Organization International (PROI) exchange trip.
+Like Kelsey, I was chosen to spend a week at the office of one of our partner agencies, immerse myself in its culture and come back with new ideas and inspirations for the way we work at Walker Sands.

-Jackson Spalding is a roughly 140-person agency headquartered in Atlanta, with additional offices in Athens, GA and Dallas.
-Their clients span a range of industries – from banking, to healthcare, to education – and include some of the biggest consumer brands headquartered in Atlanta (including The Coca-Cola Company and Chick-fil-A).
+Jackson Spalding is a roughly 140-person agency headquartered in Atlanta, with additional offices in Athens, Georgia and Dallas.
+Its clients span across a range of industries – from banking, to healthcare, to education – and include some of the biggest consumer brands headquartered in Atlanta (including The Coca-Cola Company and Chick-fil-A).

 Here is a photo of me telling the Jackson Spalding team about work and life at Walker Sands:

 I’d be remiss if I didn’t talk briefly about what I did in Atlanta outside of Jackson Spalding’s office.
 The city is well-known for its growing arts and culture scene, especially in the Midtown neighborhood where I was staying.

 In addition to checking out the High Museum of Art, Center for Civil and Human Rights and Piedmont Park on my own, the JS team was kind enough to take me to some of their favorite local food and drink spots – including the largest drive-in fast food restaurant in the world, The Varsity, and Ponce City Market, an old Sears Roebuck distribution warehouse that has since been converted into shops, restaurants and a rooftop bar/carnival called Skyline Park.